ayryu/Kezuru/README.md

 A web application for collecting and sharing user-generated content about cooking techniques.
 Kezuru was built using Java and the Spring Boot framework.
 The database is managed using MySQL and uses Hibernate for ORM.
-The view used a Bootstrap template and Thymeleaf.
+The view uses a Bootstrap template and Thymeleaf.